ecs36c-sq2023/ecs36c-discussions/discussion6.md

 1. Each node is either red or black
 2. Root is black
 3. Each Leaf is black
-4. Each red node has only black chilren
+4. Each red node has only black children
 5. For each node, all simple paths from the node to descendent leaves contain the same number of black nodes.